 Key takeaways

-• Depending on the purpose for which you have bought life, disability or severe illness cover, you should choose to increase your benefits each year to keep up with inflation, but remember this will also increase your premiums.
+• If your life, disability or severe illness cover needs are not decreasing, you should choose to increase your benefits each year to keep up with inflation.
+Remember this will also increase your premiums.

-• If you don’t agree to regular annual increases and ask for an ad hoc increase later, the new cover may be priced at a higher premium and come with underwriting, which could result in loadings or exclusions.
+• If you don’t agree to regular annual increases and ask for an ad hoc increase in cover later, the new cover may be priced at a higher premium and be underwritten anew, which could result in loadings or exclusions on the increased cover.

 • Life insurers may offer you the ability to increase your cover by a certain percentage or on certain events such as marriage or the birth of a child.
 This benefit is called future cover or future insurability and the cost of the benefit may be in your premium or offered as an add on.